LugoBlogger/SI-251-4004-discrete-mathematics-1/recitations/01-prob-logic.md

 # Recitations - Logic

-Make sure you rewrite and understand the following problems during recitations!
+Make sure you rewrite and understand the following problems and their solutions during recitations!

 ## Problem 01